squidawg/nodejs2023Q2-service/README.md

 in your browser OpenAPI documentation by typing http://localhost:4000/doc/.

 if for some reason you catch a message that migrations can't be generated due to lack of changes, then you might need to drop your db manually or delete volumes with -v flag , to remove containers with images use --rmi all :
 ```
 docker-compose down -v
 docker-compose down --rmi all
 ```
-and repeat step previous step
+and repeat previous step

 ## Scan image for vulnerabilities
 ```